Mitch Albom: For One More Day

 Albom's second novel, For One More Day (Hyperion), was published in 2006.
+It is about Charley "Chick" Benetto, a retired baseball player who, facing the pain of unrealized dreams, alcoholism, divorce, and an estrangement from his grown daughter, returns to his childhood home and attempts suicide; there, he meets his long dead mother, who welcomes him as if nothing ever happened, and in this way, the book explores the question, "What would you do if you had one more day with someone you've lost?".

-The hardcover edition spent nine months on the New York Times Bestseller list after debuting at the top spot.
-It also reached No. 1 on the USA Today and Publishers Weekly bestseller lists.
+The hardcover edition of For One More Day spent nine months on the New York Times Best Seller list after debuting at the top spot, and reached No. 1 on the USA Today and Publishers Weekly bestseller lists.
+It has been translated into 26 languages.
 It was the first book to be sold by Starbucks in the launch of the Book Break Program in the fall of 2006.

-It has been translated into 26 languages.
-On December 9, 2007, ABC television aired the 2-hour television event motion picture Oprah Winfrey Presents: Mitch Albom's For One More Day, which starred Michael Imperioli and Ellen Burstyn.
+On December 9, 2007, ABC television aired the two-hour television event motion picture Oprah Winfrey Presents: Mitch Albom's For One More Day, which starred Michael Imperioli and Ellen Burstyn.
 Burstyn received a Screen Actors Guild Award nomination for her performance in the role of Posey Benetto.

-For One More Day is about a son who gets to spend a day with his mother, who died eight years earlier.
-Charley "Chick" Benetto is a retired baseball player who, facing the pain of unrealized dreams, alcoholism, divorce, and an estrangement from his grown daughter, returns to his childhood home and attempts suicide.
-He meets his long dead mother there, who welcomes him as if nothing ever happened.
-The book explores the question, "What would you do if you had one more day with someone you've lost?"

 Albom has said his relationship with his own mother was largely behind the story of that book, and that several incidents in For One More Day are actual events from his childhood.

 Have a Little Faith

-Have a Little Faith, Albom's first nonfiction book since Tuesdays With Morrie, was released on September 29, 2009, through Hyperion publishing, and recounts Albom's experiences that led to him writing the eulogy for Albert L. Lewis, a rabbi from his hometown in New Jersey.
-The book is written in the same vein as Tuesdays With Morrie, in which the main character, Mitch, goes through several heartfelt conversations with the Rabbi in order to better know and understand the man that he would one day eulogize.
-Through this experience, Albom writes, his own sense of faith was reawakened leading him to make contact with Henry Covington, the African-American pastor of the I Am My Brother's Keeper church, in Detroit, where Albom was then living.
+Have a Little Faith, Albom's first nonfiction book since Tuesdays With Morrie, was released on September 29, 2009, through Hyperion publishing, and recounts Albom's experiences that led to him writing the eulogy for Albert L. Lewis, his rabbi who headed a synagogue in Haddon Heights, New Jersey, a town adjacent to Haddon Township, where Albom grew up.
+The synagogue later moved to Cherry Hill.
+The book is written in the same vein as Tuesdays With Morrie, in which the main character, Mitch, goes through several heartfelt conversations with the rabbi in order to better know and understand the man that he would one day eulogize.
+Through this experience, Albom writes, his own sense of faith was reawakened, leading him to make contact with Henry Covington, the African-American pastor of the I Am My Brother's Keeper church in Detroit, where Albom was then living.
 Covington, a past drug addict, dealer, and ex-convict, ministered to a congregation of largely homeless men and women in a church so poor that the roof leaked when it rained.
 From his relationships with these two very different men of faith, Albom writes about the difference faith can make in the world.

 On November 27, 2011, ABC aired the Hallmark Hall of Fame television movie based on the book.